chathu-weerasena/Gym-App/README.md

 This is an Application for a Fittness Center users.

-Bsic version has Home Page, Benefits Page, Contact Page(Not yet compeleted).
+Bsic version has Home Page, Benefits Page, Contact Page.

 ## Tech Stack: